godaddy/wp-reseller-store/readme.md

 If you run into a problem send an email to resellersupport@godaddy.com and we would be happy to help.
 Remember, the more information you can provide up-front, the easier it is for us to verify the problem and the faster we can help!

-* Screenshot(s) - How-to guide
+* Screenshot(s) of issues or errors
-* Name and version of your theme - Video tutorial
+* Name and version of your theme
-* List of all active plugins on your site - Video tutorial
+* List of all active plugins on your site
 * Steps taken or details we should know to reproduce and verify the problem

 You can call our support team at (480) 505-8857